 - Are precise size and weight of a slice vital to you for portion control?

 OK, we know that’s a yes to the last question, but if you answered yes to any other questions, read on.

 Your time is valuable.
-If you spend longer than you want prepping food for family meals, for a catering business or social events, you can hugely reduce the time you are spending cutting by hand by investing in a fast, powerful and highly efficient meat slicer.
+If you spend longer than you wish prepping food for family meals, a catering business, or social events, you can hugely reduce the time you spend cutting by hand by investing in a fast, powerful, and highly efficient meat slicer.

 Take control of the thickness of your food slices, from wafer-thin for sandwiches to beautiful thick slices to enjoy as your main meal.
-A meat slicer will deliver precision perfection with every slice and also allow you to cut slices thinner than you ever could with a kitchen knife.
+A meat slicer will deliver precision perfection with every slice, and thinner than you ever could with a kitchen knife.